-MoMA is considered by many to be one of the best modern art museums in the world and with a major renovation recently ...
+MoMA (Museum of Modern Art) is considered by enthusiasts to be one of the best modern art museums in the world, and with a ...
 More

 MoMA - Museum of Modern Art

-MoMA is considered by many to be one of the best modern art museums in the world and with a major renovation recently completed by Yoshio Taniguchi, it has only become better.
+MoMA (Museum of Modern Art) is considered by enthusiasts to be one of the best modern art museums in the world, and with a major renovation completed in 2004 by Yoshio Taniguchi, it has only become better.
 The building was erected in 1939 under the supervision of Edward Durrell Stone and Philip Goodwin.
-The galleries are filled with paintings, drawings, prints, illustrations, and photographs.
-Besides Andy Warhol's Marilyn Monroe and Pablo Picasso's Les Demoiselles d'Avignon, there are plenty of other classics to view.
-There is also a restaurant and a museum shop.
-Check the website for admission prices, event times and more.
+The galleries burst with intriguing exhibits including paintings, drawings, prints, illustrations and photographs.
+Beloved to the museum are certain classics such as Andy Warhol's Marilyn Monroe and Pablo Picasso's Les Demoiselles d'Avignon.
+Should your appetite for art mirror your appetite for food, there is also a restaurant onsite and for collectibles and more, there's the museum's shop.

 We love to visit NYC and often come here when we have the extra money.
 We revisited the MOMA this week.
 Top floor is great since we love the Cezzane (forgive us) and they finally are catching on to Francis Bacon.
 Forth floor is o.k. but could use more of what made NYC the art capital through the 80s.
 Outside of that it's your usual pile of bricks or wall transplanted from a renovation and more and more and more of this with the message that this is "The Art" along with some social propganda.